,

 • Increase the temperature on the thermostat so the unit can start heating water.

-Once the pressure reaches the maximum value set on the TPR valve, the valve will open and release some water, followed by the pressure drop.
-The valve will remain closed if the pressure inside the system does not exceed this value – otherwise, you will see dripping.
+Once the pressure reaches the maximum value set on the TPR valve, the valve will open and release some water, causing a pressure drop.
+The valve will remain closed if the pressure inside the system does not exceed this value.
+However, if the pressure does exceed the set value, you will observe dripping.

 Solutions for thermal expansion and water heater dripping